General Field Questions

 When does field begin and end?

-Undergraduate, Second Year Masters, and Advanced Standing students will begin field the second week of autumn semester.
+Undergraduate, Second Year Masters, and Advanced Standing students generally begin field at the start of the autumn semester.
 First year Masters students will complete their field practicums during spring semester only.
 All field placements will finish at the end of the 14th week of spring semester.
 Students deviating from this plan must consult with the field office.
+Please reference the Field Calendar for specific start and end dates for the academic year.

 How do I document my field hours?